Jan 15, 2018, 9:24:56 AM CST Feb 3, 2023, 4:20:13 PM CST

 What does Tamiflu do?

-Tamiflu is a medication that shortens the duration of the flu and the severity of its symptoms by a day or a day and a half.
-It is not going to cure the flu the way an antibiotic cures a bacterial infection.
+Tamiflu is a medication that shortens how long the flu lasts by a day – or a day and a half.
+It also makes the symptoms less severe.
+However, it is not going to cure the flu the way an antibiotic cures a bacterial infection.

 Though Tamiflu doesn't cure the flu, it still might help your child.
 Tamiflu is most often used for the following purposes in children.